-- 1. Shoes must be solid black shoes.
-NOT brown and black shoes or grey/silver and black shoes.
+1. Shoes must be solid (ALL BLACK) shoes; CANNOT have grey/silver, red, blue markings and black shoes.
 Shoes may not have white markings.
-This includes white soles.
+This includes white soles, logos or other markings.
 Sandals and flip-flops are not allowed.
-No high top shoes or boots may be worn. - 2.
-Only one necklace may be worn at any one time.
+No high top shoes or boots may be worn.

+- 2. Only one necklace may be worn at any one time.
 Necklaces must be worn under the student's shirt.
 A religious necklace may be worn over the student's shirt ONLY.
 No earrings.
 No other jewelry. - 3.
 Hair shall be neatly cut above the collar no extreme haircuts, including shaved heads or excessively spiked hair as determined by the Principal is allowed.
 No rattails or ponytails are allowed.
 Hair must be cut 1 inch above the eye brows and cut around the ears. - 4.
 Boys may not grow facial hair; they must be clean shaven at all times.
 Any unnatural coloring of the hair is not allowed.

-K5-4th grade Boys
+K5 - 4th grade Boys